Maluma

-Juan Luis Londoño Arias (born 28 January 1994), known professionally as Maluma, is a Colombian singer, songwriter, and actor.
+Juan Luis Londoño Arias (born 28 January 1994), known professionally as Maluma, is a Colombian singer, rapper and actor.
 Born and raised in Medellín, he developed an interest in music at a young age, recording songs since age sixteen.
-He released his debut album, Magia, a year later in 2012.
+Arias released his debut album, Magia, a year later in 2012.
 But, his breakthrough album was 2015's Pretty Boy, Dirty Boy, which led to successful collaborations with many artists.
 He released F.A.M.E. in 2018, another commercial success.
-He followed it with 11:11 in 2019, and Papi Juancho, released without further announcement in 2020.
-His single "Hawái" reached number three on the Billboard Global 200, and became the first number one single on the Billboard Global Excl.
+He followed it with 11:11 in 2019, and Papi Juancho, surprise-released in 2020.
+His single "Hawái" (remixed by The Weeknd) reached number three on the Billboard Global 200, and became the first number one single on the Billboard Global Excl.
 U.S. chart.
 Selling more than 18 million records (albums and singles), Maluma is one of the best-selling Latin music artists.
 Musically, Maluma's songs have been described as reggaeton, Latin trap, and pop.

 Maluma has a number of singles that have charted within the top ten on Billboard Hot Latin Songs, including "Felices los 4", "Borró Cassette", and "Corazón".
 His collaborative efforts "Chantaje" with Shakira and "Medellín" with Madonna have reached the top of the Hot Latin Songs and the Dance Club Songs chart, respectively.
-He has worked with other international artists, such as Jennifer Lopez, Ricky Martin, J Balvin, and The Weeknd.
+He has worked with other international artists, such as Madonna, Jennifer Lopez, Ricky Martin, J Balvin, Anitta, and The Weeknd.
 Maluma has won a Latin Grammy Award, an MTV Video Music Award, two Latin American Music Awards, and been nominated for a Grammy Award for Best Latin Pop Album.

 Early life

 Maluma was born to Marlli Arias and Luis Londoño and grew up with an older sister, Manuela.
-He took an early interest in football which he started playing as a toddler through middle school, competing in the lower divisions in the teams Atletico Nacional and Equidad Sports Club.
+He took an early interest in football which he started playing as a toddler through middle school, competing in the lower divisions in the reserve teams of Atlético Nacional and La Equidad.
 Additionally, he developed a keen interest in music during his early teenage years and was famed as a good singer in his high school.
 He graduated from Hontanares School in El Retiro where he was encouraged by many of his friends to enter local singing competitions.

-He got his first musical break when he was fifteen after he composed, together with a close friend, a song titled "No quiero"; a year later Juan Parra, his uncle, offered him the opportunity to record it in a studio as his birthday present.
+Maluma got his first musical break when he was fifteen after he composed, together with a close friend, a song titled "No quiero"; a year later Juan Parra, his uncle, offered him the opportunity to record it in a studio as his birthday present.
 After impressing a group of music producers, he was asked to choose a name that would be easy to remember and be accepted by followers of the urban genre.
 He chose the stage name Maluma, which is a combination of the first syllable of the names of his mother Marlli, his father Luis and his sister Manuela.